Pilates: Effectiveness

 In 2015 the Australian Government's Department of Health published a meta study which reviewed the existing literature on 17 alternative therapies, including Pilates, to determine whether any were suitable for being covered by health insurance.
 The review found that due to the small number and methodologically limited nature of the existing studies, the effectiveness of Pilates was uncertain.
 Accordingly, in 2017, the Australian government named it a practice that would not qualify for insurance subsidy, saying this step would "ensure taxpayer funds are expended appropriately and not directed to therapies lacking evidence".

 For the treatment of lower back pain, low-quality evidence suggests that while Pilates is better than doing nothing, it is no more effective than other forms of physical exercise.
 There is some evidence that regular sessions can help condition the abdominal muscles of healthy people, when compared to doing no exercise.
 There is no good evidence that it helps improve balance in elderly people.

+From the limited data available, it would seem from the statistically and clinically significant findings that Pilates has demonstrated efficacy as a tool for the rehabilitation of a wide range of conditions.

+Mat and reformer Pilates

+Pilates is continuously evolving through the use of modern equipment, but the core of the technique is tied to the movement patterns designed by Joseph Pilates.
+Pilates can be performed on both a mat or on specialized equipment.
+Pilates often incorporates spring-based resistance machines known as reformers, which consists of a box-like frame, sliding platform, springs, straps/ropes, and pulleys that help support the spine and target different muscle groups.
+For example, in order to target the upper back, a typical Pilates move on the reformer involves lying face-down on top of an accessory called a long box which is placed on top of the sliding platform.
+The participant then lifts their head and chest while pulling back the straps down toward their hips to slide forward with the moving platform and repeating a few times.
+The straps can be heavier or lighter depending on the resistance that is controlled by the springs.

+With mat Pilates, people sit or lie with their body weight as the main resistance, using gravity to stabilize their core.
+For example, a common mat Pilates exercise is called "roll-up", where participants start by sitting on the floor with their legs straight out in front of them and their arms extended over their legs.
+Participants then slowly—using the breath to control the motion—uncurl their upper bodies backward toward a supinated lying down position, until they are indeed lying down on their backs with their arms out over their heads.
+They then curl back up into the starting position as they exhale, repeating this process multiple times.

+Accessories such as resistance circle rings or resistance bands may be used in both mat and reformer Pilates.